ConvORM/Conv.ORM.NET5/README.md

 - [ ] Support for SQLite;

 ## 🧭 Firsts Steps
-Before you start, you will need to install it on your PC:
+Before you start, you will need to install it on your project:

 Using dotnet cli
 ```sh